jtophilip/bindingtutor/doc/Introduction.rst

 conditions, particularly those encountered in microtubule binding or other polymer binding situations.

+.. raw:: wikir

+   This is an online version of the MTBindingSim PDF documentation book.
+   While every effort has been made to ensure that this version of the manual works just like the PDF version, the PDF version is considered authoritative.

 MTBindingSim is licensed under the `GNU General Public License
 <$(DOCS):GPLLicense>`_, and its documentation is licensed under the
 `Creative Commons CC-BY-SA 3.0 License